- Race Information

 Susan G. Komen Minnesota is committed to ensuring that all individuals have access to breast cancer education, outreach, screening, and treatment support.
 Especially important in our Community Grants Program is eliminating the barriers that - far too often and in far too many communities - prevent women from gaining access to screening, which in turn results in late-stage breast cancer diagnoses, fewer treatment options and lower survival rates.

-To address these needs, Komen Minnesota administers a robust community grants program which in 2017 totaled over $1 million distributed to 13 organizations.
+To address these needs, Komen Minnesota administers a robust community grants program which in 2018 totaled over $800,000.00 distributed to 12 organizations.
 Our rigorous grantee selection process assures funded programs uphold the integrity of the Komen name and meet the needs of diverse communities throughout the state of Minnesota.

 Applying for Funding